-Because we borrow funds through Funding I to make investments, we are exposed to increased risk of loss due to our use of debt to make investments.
+Because we borrow funds to make investments, we are exposed to increased risk of loss due to our use of debt to make investments.
 A decrease in the value of our investments will have a greater negative impact on the NAV attributable to our common stock than it would if we did not use debt.
 Our ability to pay distributions may be restricted when our asset coverage ratio is not met and any cash that we use to service our indebtedness is not available for distribution to our common stockholders.

-Our current debt is governed by the terms of the Credit Facility and future debt may be governed by an indenture or other instrument containing covenants restricting our operating flexibility.
+Our current debt is governed by the terms of the Credit Facility and the deed of trust governing the 2023 Notes and future debt may be governed by an indenture or other instrument containing covenants restricting our operating flexibility.
 We, and indirectly our stockholders, bear the cost of issuing and servicing debt.
 Any convertible or exchangeable securities that we issue in the future may have rights, preferences and privileges more favorable than those of our common stock and may also carry leverage related risks.
+Leverage magnifies the potential risks for loss and the risks of investing in us, both as detailed below.